7 Tips to Gaining Employee Adoption of a COVID-19 Screening Program

 While being flexible and accommodating is important for employee comfort, it’s crucial that you have a concrete plan communicated to all staff in the case that someone tests positive or is potentially exposed to COVID-19.
 In your plan include not only information on the immediate steps your organization will take but tracing procedures, confidentiality policies, and any return to work regulations.

-We work with public institutions and private companies every day to help them craft a COVID-19 employee screening program that is simple and secure.
+We work with public institutions and private companies every day to help them craft an employee COVID-19 screening program that is simple and secure.
 Click here for more information and to get in touch with our experts today.